Airport Transit in Germany

 Airport Visa Needed?

-Please note that an airport transit visa only allows a short stay in the international transit area, neither leaving the airport's international transit area nor overnight stays are possible.
+Please note that an airport transit visa only allows a short stay in the international transit area of some airports (see following list).

 1. if you have to pick up your baggage and/or have to check-in again (please verify with your airline).

-2. if you are transiting through two or more airports in the Schengen Countries (for example: Miami-Frankfurt-Paris-India)
+2. if you are transiting through two or more airports in the Schengen Countries (for example: Miami-Frankfurt-Paris-India or New York-Frankfurt-Munich-India).

 Transit Visa Country List